-Bug ID Description 102989 Symptom: Exclude IP address range in DHCP profile configuration was not taking effect.
+Bug ID Description 102989 Symptom: The Exclude IP address range in DHCP profile configuration was not taking effect.
 This issue is resolved by making a code level change.
 Scenario: This issue occurred when the Exclude IP address functionality was broken after the set of configurations from the config manager were not applied correctly to the DHCP Server process.
-This issue was observed on all IAPs running Aruba Instant 6.4.0.2-4.1.0.0 and later versions.
+This issue was observed in all IAPs running Instant 6.4.0.2-4.1 and later versions.